-As Input-Output tables are only available infrequently for earlier periods and with a significant time lag for more recent periods, estimates of total expenditure on recruitment services and training costs for the intervening and out years are compiled using underlying data from the Supply-Use tables, based on applying movements in the following Supply and Use Product Classification (SUPC) codes:
+As Input-Output tables are only available infrequently for earlier periods and with a significant time lag for more recent periods, estimates of total annual expenditure on recruitment services and training costs for the intervening and out years are compiled using underlying data from the Supply-Use tables, based on applying movements in the following Supply Use Product Classification (SUPC) codes:

-SUPC 72005 Employment placement and recruitment services; SUPC 80205 Technical, vocational and tertiary education services; and SUPC 80310 Arts, adult and other education services.
+- SUPC 72005 Employment placement and recruitment services; - SUPC 80205 Technical, vocational and tertiary education services; and - SUPC 80310 Arts, adult and other education services.

-Supply-Use tables also provide proportions used to allocate total expenditure on recruitment services and training costs to industry, derived by aggregating total intermediate usage of these products to an ANZSIC division basis.
+Supply-Use tables also provide proportions used to allocate total quarterly expenditure on recruitment services and training costs to industry subdivision.
+These proportions are based on total intermediate use of these products for each Supply-Use industry, with information from the Economic Activity Survey used for those industries where Supply-Use industries are more aggregated than industry subdivision.